Let’s get down to basics

 Why did he seem so likable and fun in the beginning?
 He definitely wasn’t what I would think of when I think of the word “psychopath.”

-Many individuals with psychopathy have several positive characteristics.
+The truth about psychopathy is that they can have many positive characteristics.
 But of course they also demonstrate dark traits that are highly resistant to change.
 It is those dark traits that can cause extreme harm to those who care deeply for the psychopathic individual.
 Normal or non-psychopathic individual do not have a large constellation of persistent/ enduring violating and harmful (dark) traits that drive their personality and functioning.

 Due to their disorder a psychopath has a skewed way of interpreting information and social interactions.
 Therefore, their disorder not only impacts how they are experienced from an emotional standpoint, but one also witnesses a thinking style that reflects their immorality and preoccupation with control and power.